SonarSource/sonar-scanning-examples/swift-coverage/README.md

 ### Verify in SonarQube

-Verify in SonarQube that for the project `swift-coverage-example` the Overall Code coverage value is around 75%.
+Verify in SonarQube that the Overall Code coverage for the project `swift-coverage-example` is around 75%.

 ### Other example Swift projects with coverage
 Here is a list of sample Swift projects that have tests that allow you to compute coverage.
 I have added example commands for SonarQube Server that you can modify: